Home

 February

 AACTE’s Annual Meeting remains the premier gathering of educator preparation and education professionals to advance the field and profession through research, professional practice, advocacy, and collaboration.
-The 2026 theme, CONNECTED to Lead: Innovation and Impact , reflects the collective strength of visionaries and innovators in creating meaningful impact on education and education preparation.
-Join the nationwide conversation on educator preparation’s future, connect with more than 1,500 education leaders and partners, and return to your institution equipped with innovative practices and perspectives to help you achieve your goals.
-Please note: If also registering for a preconference, only one preconference event can be registered for as their scheduled overlap.
-Please reach out to membership@aacte.org with any questions before registering.
+The 2026 theme, CONNECT ED to Lead: Innovation and Impact,” reflects the collective strength of visionaries and innovators in creating meaningful impact on education and education preparation.

 Most Active Members